 5.1 Grayling fishing is a privilege reserved for members only and as such, is unavailable to non-members.

-5.3 No Grayling permits will be issued to any member applying after the 10th March.
+5.3 No Grayling permits will be issued to any member applying after the 1st of March.

 5.4 Fly fishing only with barbless hooks no larger than size 10.

 5.5 No Grayling is to be killed or kept.
 Every effort must be made to return the fish to the river unharmed.